riverbots42/2023/cheat-sheet/README.md

 # What Busses/Ports Are We Using on the RoboRIO?

 - CAN - The PDU and the Drive (Victor) motor controllers.
+- USB - Cameras and occasionally debugging the RoboRIO.
+- Ethernet - Connecting the RoboRIO to the OpenMesh radio for Wifi.
-- PWN - The SPARK motor controllers.
+- PWM - The SPARK motor controllers.
 - DIO - The E4T encoders.

+# What Radio(s) Are We Using?

+The FRC-standard OpenMesh radio.

+# Are There Any Additional Batteries or Radios?

+No.  Nothing in the cameras or elsewhere on the bot.
+Just the main power battery and the OpenMesh radio.

 # PWM